Going Solar: The Smart Choice for Your Home and Wallet

 How to Determine If Your House is Right For Solar

 The world is changing—and fast.
 In the last decade alone the conversation around renewable energy and climate change has exploded, and the solar power industry has followed suit.
-All around the planet, homeowners are starting to catch wind of the incredible benefits of investing in solar panels for homes and buildings, but no one is educating homeowners about how it all works.
+All around the planet, homeowners are starting to catch wind of the incredible benefits of home solar installation and commercial solar installations, but no one is educating homeowners about how it all works.
 We decided to do something about that.
 Read on to learn about all the factors that go into determining whether or not your home is well suited for a switch to solar, and the benefits that have inspired countless homeowners to make this critical investment in their homes.

 If you’ve ever wished there were more options to choose from when it comes to your home energy needs, solar might be just the solution you’ve been looking for.
 Every homeowner should consider making the economical and climate-friendly switch to a life powered by solar energy, but not every home is ideally set up to reap the benefits.
 Yes, the number of sunny days in your region plays a part in this, but everything from the surface area and slope of your roof to the number of trees around your property can impact your solar energy potential.
 In the solar industry, we use what’s called a Sun Number Score to help our customers figure out just how much they could save with solar energy.